Adithyan-Defender/AI-Voice-Assistant/README.md

 python manage.py runserver

-install ollama if run locally
+install ollama to run locally(offline)

 Access the app at http://127.0.0.1:8000